MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 # As few features as possible

-This makes automatic updating of the AST as easy as possible
+This makes learning to write mods for the game, and automating the updating of the AST, as easy as possible.

 Compared to C: